Starcounter/Docs/guides/transactions/more-on-transactions/README.md

 With Db.TransactAsync API it's tempting to employ async/await in the user app.
 Syntactically it's possible, although it's not that useful due to several shortcomings:

 1. Using async/await is not possible in a handler body as Handler API doesn't support async handlers.
-2. No special measures have been taken to force after-await code to run on a Starcounter thread, so manual ```Scheduling.ScheduleTask()``` might be required (see [Running background jobs](../running-background-jobs) for detals).
+2. No special measures have been taken to force after-await code to run on a Starcounter thread, so manual `Scheduling.ScheduleTask()` might be required (see [Running background jobs](../running-background-jobs) for details).
 3. async/await should be used with caution as they may inadvertently increase the latency.
-Say if user code runs several transactions sequentially, putting await in front of every ```Db.TransactAsync()``` will accumulate all individual latencies.
+Say if user code runs several transactions sequentially, putting await in front of every `Db.TransactAsync()` will accumulate all individual latencies.
 Right stategy in this case is to make a list of tasks and the await all of them at once.